"Hydrangeas with Glenn Grosch"

 Learn how we can fight light pollution and save dark skies.
 Join local Dark Sky Association delegate Adam Kreuzer to learn what makes dark skies so important and what we can do to help, both as individuals and in our larger community.
 This program will fill you with inspiration and provide practical ways you can make a difference in your own home.

 Adam is an attorney and partner with the firm Kreuzer Cores LLC, with offices in Wheaton, Chicago and Oswego.

-Linda Lutz will share her expertise helping you create an evergreen wreath or kissing ball for the holidays.
-If making a wreath, a wire frame and greens will be provided.
-If making a kissing ball, a ball, greens, twine, straw and a stick will be provided.
-For either project, you will need floral wire, bows, pine cones or any other decorative items you wish to use.
+Linda Lutz will share her expertise helping you create an evergreen wreath and kissing ball for the holidays.
+For the wreath, a wire frame and greens will be provided.
+For the kissing ball, an oasis ball, greens and a straw will be provided.
+To complete the items you will need floral wire, bows, pine cones or any other decorative items you wish to use.

 Linda will conduct the webinar via Zoom live at 10:30 am and it will be recorded for future viewing.
 A signup will allow you to select your item and schedule your kit for pickup.

 Practice correct pruning techniques and learn which plants to prune now and more importantly, which to prune later.
 Known as 'dormant pruning' thoughtful removal of branches in winter is easy and encourages proper spring growth.